 Anatoly Lubarsky Logo

-programming, design, implementation, integration, games, music, web, mobile
+programming, design, integration, games, music

-What is FQL ?
+What is FQL?

 FQL is a Facebook platform SQL-style interface which can be queried by 3rd party applications using SQL-like syntax.